Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Introduction

-To enable effective training and evaluation for this new paradigm, we design a tree-structured reverse sampling strategy to construct a synthetic dataset that simulates the multi-step hierarchical editing process of real-world manipulations.
-Additionally, we annotate the \textbf{Hierarchical Sequential Image Manipulation (HSIM)} dataset, the first real-world benchmark with multi-step manipulated paths.
-Furthermore, we introduce the \textbf{Hierarchical Sequential Score (HSS)}, a metric that measures the accuracy of predicted sequences in terms of both sequential order and hierarchical alignment.
+To enable training and evaluation for this new paradigm, we design a tree-structured reverse sampling strategy to construct a synthetic dataset that simulates the multi-step hierarchical editing process.
+We also annotate the Hierarchical Sequential Image Manipulation (HSIM) dataset, the first benchmark that provides explicit, stepwise annotations for multi-step manipulation trajectories.
+Furthermore, we introduce the {Hierarchical Sequential Score (HSS), a metric that measures the accuracy of predicted sequences in terms of both sequential order and hierarchical alignment.

 At the same time, our paradigm remains compatible with traditional one-shot datasets by treating them as a special case of a two-step process.
-Extensive experiments on traditional datasets confirm strong generalization and competitive efficiency, validating that our sequence modeling approach is a broadly applicable and effective localization paradigm, not limited to hierarchical structures.

-Our main contributions are summarized as follows: \begin{itemize} \item We are the first to reformulate the manipulation localization paradigm from one-shot prediction to sequence prediction and propose \textbf{RITA}, the first framework to explicitly model the temporal order and hierarchical structure of manipulated operations. \item We construct \textbf{HSIM}, the first real-world multi-step manipulation dataset, and design a tree-based strategy to generate synthetic data with hierarchical dependencies. \item We introduce \textbf{HSS}, a new evaluation metric designed for hierarchical manipulation localization, which evaluates both structural and sequential predictions. \item Extensive experiments show that RITA is effective on the new hierarchical task and achieves superior generalization, robustness, and efficiency on standard benchmarks.
+Extensive experiments demonstrate that: 1) Compared with existing IML baselines, our sequence modeling approach achieves stronger cross-dataset generalization and improved robustness to diverse manipulation types; 2) Despite explicitly modeling multi-step sequences, RITA maintains competitive parameter count, computational cost, and inference efficiency; 3) Together with our synthetic multi-step data and the HSIM benchmark, this process-centric formulation validates the feasibility of temporal sequence prediction for IML.
+It also represents an important first step toward downstream tasks that require reasoning about intermediate editing stages rather than only final outcomes.